sai223/2017CSIRO/README.md

 Put those code in directory models/slim

-You can easily classify images with TF-Slim and these code.
+You can easily classify images with TF-Slim and these code.<br/>
-Before that, I recommend to read "CPS-2.HowtouseTF-Slim-230817-1538-20" first
+Before that, I recommend to read "CPS-2.HowtouseTF-Slim-230817-1538-20" first.